SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 15 May 2023 - Enhancement - ArtifactDeployer 1.4.6 - General improvements [ID_36403]

-A retry mechanism has been implemented to fetch the cloud endpoint that is needed since ArtifactDeployer 1.4.5.
-If eventually still no cloud endpoint can be received the module will fallback and try to access dataminer.services directly.
-If this is not possible the module will log the failed actions.
+A retry mechanism has been implemented to fetch the cloud endpoint.
+If after the retries, still no cloud endpoint can be received, the module will fall back to trying to access dataminer.services directly.
+If this is not possible, the module will log the failed actions.

 #### 11 May 2023 - Enhancement - Easier sharing of deployment records [ID_36398]